 Ribbon UI consists of a command bar with a series of tabs.
-Each tab contains a set of commands such as Cut, Copy, Paste etc. Ribbon UI was first introduced in Office 2007.
-Then it was included in the File Explorer in Windows 8 and Windows 10.
+Each tab contains a set of commands such as Cut, Copy, Paste, etc. Ribbon UI was first introduced in Office 2007.
+Then it was included in File Explorer in Windows 8 and Windows 10.

 This article explains how to add any Ribbon command from File Explorer to the right-click menu for files or folders.

 The standard tabs in the File Explorer Ribbon are File, Home, Share, and View — each containing a set of commands.
 Besides these standard tabs, additional contextual tab(s) appears dynamically, based on the type of file you select in a folder.
 In Windows 10, the registry entries for each Ribbon command are stored under the “CommandStore” registry key.

 To access the CommandStore key, start the Registry Editor (regedit.exe) and go to the following branch: